aquasecurity/tracee/docs/docs/policies/index.md

 You can load multiple (up to 64) policies into Tracee using the --policy flag providing a path to the policy file.

-Following is a sample policy:
+Following is a sample policy for the Tracee Kubernetes usage:

 ```yaml
 apiVersion: tracee.aquasec.com/v1beta1